luke-arundel/higheReducation/README.md

 # higheReducation

-`higheReducation` is an R package that provides a custom ggplot2 theme and colour palette for TASO-related visualisations.
+`higheReducation` is an R package by Luke Arundel that provides a custom ggplot2 theme and colour palette for TASO-related visualisations.

 ## Installation